QuadSpinner/Gaea-Docs/source/Reference/14-Utilities/Chokepoint.md

 ![](/images/ref/choke_1.png){.w-100}

 The easy solution is to interject a Chokepoint node onto the important node.
 You can hold `Shift` while drag-dropping a Chokepoint on to the Erosion node to interject it and have Gaea reroute all connections.
-See @nodes for more information.
+See @conveniences for more information.

 ![](/images/ref/choke_2.png){.w-100}